neondatabase/website/content/docs/guides/sequin.md

 ---
 title: Stream data to Neon with Sequin
-subtitle: Learn how to sync data from platforms like Stripe, Linear, and GitHub into your Neon database in real time.
+subtitle: Learn how to sync data from platforms like Stripe, Linear, and GitHub into your Neon database in real time
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.408Z'
 ---